 “Well, uhm I...”
 Riiiiiiinng

 I sigh in relief when I heard the bell and hurriedly packed my things with the rest of my classmates.
 I rush out the door, not missing the unimpressed scowl Mr. Fletcher sent my way.
-I’m definitely going to pay for that next class.
-“You're lucky the bell saved you from a ticket to detention.”
+I’m going to pay for that next class.
+“You’re lucky the bell saved you from a ticket to detention.”
 I raise an eyebrow at my best friend, Ciana.
 “And whose fault is that?”
 She shrugs before grabbing my hand and pushing through the crowd of hungry students to get to the cafeteria.

 Ciana Cage and I met during our freshman year of New Hampton High.
 We were both two lost and confused souls trying to find a way among the student population of this hell hole of a school.
 Ciana with her beacon of a hair and outgoing personality and me, the plain and logical one.
-Ever since then we just kind of stuck together no matter how odd we might seem for each other.
+Ever since then we just kind of stuck together no matter how odd we might seem to each other.

-“I didn’t think starting off my senior year would be this boring,” Ciana said popping a fry into her mouth.
+“I didn’t think starting my senior year would be this boring,” Ciana said popping a fry into her mouth.
 “Well, what were you expecting?”
 She sighs dramatically while rolling her eyes, “Well for starters...”
 She trails off looking at something or more specifically, someone.
 I roll my eyes already knowing who it is.

-Charming smile, tall, plays football, and is one of the few guys at this school that’s not a total ass.
-He definitely buffed up over the summer too.
+Charming, is tall, plays football, and is one of the few guys at this school that’s not a total ass.
+He buffed up over the summer too.
 His arms and chest look like walls of pure muscle.
 No wonder Ciana’s staring.
 It isn’t because Everett was another hot guy that was on the football team that made him popular.
 The few classes that I did manage to have with him last year proved that he is actually a nice guy and took his schoolwork seriously.